anki-code/xonsh-logo/README.md

 4. Add `icon_` prefix to all files in the directory.
 5. On MacOS run `iconutil -c icns icon.iconset` to create `icon.iconset` file.
 6. Now you can change the icon.

+Note!
+You can use this icon for any terminal emulator.